On low-codimensional decompositions: Applications to codimension-one-like or codimension-two-like decompositions

 \begin{lemma} Let $\F$ be an $R$-closed decomposition on a compact connected manifold $M$ without codimension zero element classes and $U$ a connected component of the union of codimension one elements of $\hat{\mathcal{F}}$.
-If $U$ is non-empty and open such that each element of $\hat{\mathcal{F}}$ in $U$ is a closed connected submanifold, then $M/\hat{\mathcal{F}}$ is a closed interval or a circle. \end{lemma}
+Suppose that each element class is connected.
+If $U$ is nonempty and open such that each element of $\hat{\mathcal{F}}$ in $U$ is a connected submanifold without boundary, then $\overline{U} = M$ and the class space $M/\hat{\mathcal{F}}$ is a closed interval or a circle such that there are at most two elements whose codimensions are more than one. \end{lemma}